Štítnik – Our Lady Church

 Architecture

-The original church from the 13th century was a single-nave structure with a square chancel in the east and a four-sided tower on the west side, which was yet a free-standing building at the time.
-In the first quarter of the 14th century, the nave was extended westwards to the tower and connected with it.
-Inside, a gallery was erected in the new part, and a sacristy was added to the northern side of the chancel.
-In the second quarter of the 14th century, the northern aisle was added, while the interior began to be decorated with wall polychromes.
+The original church from the 13th century was an early Gothic aisleless structure on a rectangular plan, with a narrower, four-sided chancel in the east and a square tower on the west side, which was yet a free-standing building at that time.
+On the north side of the chancel there was a small sacristy.
+In the first quarter of the 14th century, the nave was extended westwards to the tower and connected to it.
+Inside, a gallery was erected in the new part, and a new sacristy, slightly larger than the original one, was erected on the north side.
+Its expansion was probably associated with changes in the structure of the chancel, which was slightly widened at that time and perhaps ended polygonally.
+The demolished foundation walls of the original chancel were reerected from the outside of the old walls, while the foundation wall of the old sacristy was partially used.

-In the third quarter of the fourteenth century, the church, by extending the southern aisle, finally obtained the form of a three-aisle basilica with a very short, two-bay nave and a chancel larger than previously.
-It received a Gothic, polygonal closure, ultimately giving chancel a longer form than the nave.
-The southern and northern aisles were also completed with polygonal closures in the 15th century.
+In the second quarter of the fourteenth century, the northern aisle was added to the early Gothic nave, while the interior began to be decorated with wall polychromes.
+In the third or fourth quarter of the fourteenth century, the church, by adding the southern aisle, finally obtained the form of a basilica with a very short, two-bay central nave.
+With the construction of the southern aisle, the chancel was once again enlarged and received a late Gothic, polygonal closure, ultimately making the chancel longer than the nave.
+The long southern chapel and the short northern chapel adjacent to the sacristy were also completed in the 15th century with polygonal closures.

 The internal façades of the church were covered with colorful paintings.
-The oldest, from around 1350, presenting the passion cycle of Christ, were located on the northern side of the presbytery.
+The oldest, from around 1350, presenting the passion cycle of Christ, were located on the northern side of the chancel.
 Among them was also the unique image of Death as a rider on a white horse galloping towards a group of people.
 Then, in the second half of the fourteenth century, paintings of the Marian-Christological cycle were created on the northern wall of the nave, by a representative of Gemer painting with the influence of northern Italian schools.
 In the third stage, frescoes appeared on the southern wall, created in the style of the Franco-Flemish school, which manifested in realistic details and attempts to solve the scenes spatially.
 The youngest stage of painting decorations from the end of the 15th – beginning of the 16th century was placed inside the central nave and on the chancel arch (life of St. Francis).

 Current state